burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 (5) It makes no sense to implement a move if it's the same as a copy

-The move semantics essentially means that you want to grab the content of the object.
+The move semantics essentially mean that you want to grab the content of the object.
 The object from which you want to grab the content (or move from) should have an *rvalue reference* and grammatically written as `A&& a = (A&&)b;`.

-As it has been mentioned in [glossary](#glossary) there are two sources for rvalue reference:
+As it has been mentioned in [glossary](#glossary), there are two sources for rvalue reference:
-  * A reference to an object that soon will be deleted (xvalue expression), which is typically an unnamed object.
+  * A reference to an object that will soon be deleted (xvalue expression), which is typically an unnamed object.
   * Explicitly and unconditionally cast the reference to the object through `std::move`.
 This is a wrapper over explicit casting to rvalue reference.

 **Why was it designed so special?**

 It is unsafe to move from the LValue reference.
 LValue reference is a live object, and it's very *unlikely* that you want to grab its content.

-In contrast, a reference to an object that soon will be deleted is something from which we can grab the content because nobody will know did we have the content or not.
+In contrast, a reference to an object that will soon be deleted is something from which we can grab the content because nobody will know whether we had the content or not.
 And so, e.g., unnamed objects are very nice candidates for moving.
 This is a reason why language is constructed in this way.

 **Important rule: Move from LValues is never executed.
 It is copied.**